 logo

 A (6th of 20 ratings)

-Thus, going by the operating history and financial numbers, we can safely gauge that you can trust your savings with American Equity.
+Thus, based on the operating history and financial numbers, we can confidently conclude that you can trust your savings with American Equity.

 Conclusion

-The American Equity EstateShield 10 is one such annuity that helps you steadily grow your savings with less risk and provides you with an option to earn enhanced lifetime income.
-Through its complementary Lifetime Income Benefit and Wellbeing rider, it offers help in life’s accumulation, income, and estate planning stages of retirement.
+The American Equity EstateShield helps you steadily grow your savings with less risk and provides you with an option to earn enhanced lifetime income.
+Through its complementary Lifetime Income Benefit and Enhanced Death Benefit rider, it offers help in life’s accumulation, income, and estate planning stages of retirement.

+logo